 The plugin features an attractive, simple interface that makes it easy to control and use.
 It makes it easy for you to be able to see how your signal is being processed.

-If you’d like to learn more, then check out the download page and see for yourself.
+If you’d like to learn more, then check out the download page and see for yourself, I’m sure you’ll end up adding it to your collection.
 This one is certainly worth a look.